Taimoor Tariq

 Taimoor Tariq, Piotr Didyk

 We demonstrate that foveated rendering may inhibit motion perception, making AR/VR appear slower than it physically is.
 We propose the theory of Motion Metamers of human vision; videos that are structurally different from one another but indistinguishable to human peripheral vision in both spatial and motion perception.
+We present the first technique to synthesize motion metamers for AR/VR; all in real-time and completely unsupervised (no high-quality reference required).

-SIGGRAPH 2024 [journal](conditionally accepted)
+SIGGRAPH 2024 [journal]

 Perceptually Adaptive Real-Time Tone Mapping